-In September 2016, my wife and I decided we would visit the Lakshadweep islands for our anniversary, thinking that a week or so over the new year would be ideal.
+Some time ago, my wife and I decided we would plan a Lakshadweep holiday for our anniversary, thinking that a week or so over the new year would be ideal.
 We soon found out that visiting Lakshadweep was not going to be as easy as we thought.
 There’s hardly any information available online, and whatever is there is quite confusing.
 So here’s some of the information we managed to gather while planning our holiday there.

 This group of tiny coral islands off the south-west coast of India is relatively unexplored, and offers breathtaking beaches, spectacular diving and a bit of interesting culture.